-To produce the main message and the form this message (or messages) can acquire it needs a consisted work my a dedicated working team.
-According to the Content Marketing Institute, the content marketing procedure involves 4 district phases:
+To produce the main message and the form this message (or messages) can acquire it needs a consisted work by a dedicated working team.
+According to the Content Marketing Institute, the content marketing procedure involves 4 distinct phases:

 - Create & Manage

 - Optimize, Aggregate, Curate